-If a family is affected by a gene mutation, there may be a pattern of cancers diagnosed in that family.
+If a family is affected by a cancer gene variant, there may be a pattern of cancers in that family.
 For example, there may be:

 - several people who have the same types of cancer